31 Oct – 1 Nov 2025, PRAGUE

 PluPro Media Project

-The summit is the culmination of a microgrant and capacity-building program supporting over 50 local independent media outlets across Europe within the PluPro Project.
+The summit was the culmination of a microgrant and capacity-building program supporting over 50 local independent media outlets across Europe within the PluPro Project.

 Through capacity-building, design-learning innovation, and a shared repository of case studies, the program fosters a culture of local media innovation.

-PluPro is co-funded by the European Commission (Creative Europe), Limelight Foundation, and Vereniging Veronica, and jointly managed by Journalismfund Europe (Belgium) and Transitions (Czech Republic).
+PluPro is co-funded by the European Commission (Creative Europe), Limelight Foundation, Vereniging Veronica, and Ministry of Foreign Affairs of the Czech Republic (Transition Program) and jointly managed by Journalismfund Europe (Belgium) and Transitions (Czech Republic).

 What is design thinking?